Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind: Simulated Experiment

-In the dataset, we examine three speech conditions: noise, accents, and mispronunciations.
-In total, 3080 speech files are generated, including 280 original speech files, 840 files with noise, 1120 files with accents, and 840 files with mispronunciations.

-\paragraph{Noise} Following the prior ASR work on noise injection, we merged real-world noise with human speech to simulate noisy speech under various conditions.
-We used the noise files from the the Microsoft Scalable Noisy Speech Dataset (MS-SNSD) dataset \cite{reddy2019scalable}, which included 14 types of real-world noise, such as air conditioner, appliances noise, car noise, multi-talker babble, etc..
+To simulate real-world speech instructions under noisy conditions, we follow prior ASR work by injecting noise into the original speech by merging real-world noise audio with human speech instructions.
+We used the noise files from the Microsoft Scalable Noisy Speech Dataset (MS-SNSD) dataset \cite{reddy2019scalable}, which included 14 types of real-world noise clips, such as air conditioner, appliance noise, car noise, multi-talker babble, etc.